 |Fully charged||Green||Solid green|

 Yes, you can charge the EOS R battery without an AC adapter.
-However, it has to be an LP-E6N battery rather than an LP-E6 battery pack.
+However, it must be an LP-E6N battery rather than an LP-E6 battery pack.

 The battery that came with your camera can be charged while it is in the camera or in a battery grip.